VoVyKhang/hello-world/README.md

-# welcome to Hello-world Repository
+# Welcome to Hello-world Repository

 ### You will find in this repo the following stuff:
 * java source code to show a welcome message